 Do you remember what it was like to be a child?

+As a mental health professional, I have done a lot of work with adults over the past twenty five years.
 But I started my career in the human services field working with children.
-As a qualified child care worker, I provided physical, emotional, developmental and educational support to young children – many with special needs.
+As a qualified childcare worker, I provided physical, emotional, developmental and educational support to young children – many with special needs.

+Sure, it was a demanding job but also rewarding, fulfilling and… at times, lots of FUN.
 Days were filled with reading, drawing, painting, singing and, of course, outdoor activities no matter what the weather – even if it was well over minus 10 degrees Celsius!

 Now, in my adult life, I try and channel my inner child as often as I can.
 For me, it’s a form of self-care.

-Ready to channel YOUR inner child?
+Ready to channel your inner child?

 Try these five strategies to be more childlike today: